FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 Finally, the easy part!
 In [Authentik's Traefik guide](https://docs.goauthentik.io/docs/add-secure-apps/providers/proxy/server_traefik) setup the authentik middleware using the **Standalone traefik** sample for `http.middlewares.authentik` in a [dyanamic file config](https://doc.traefik.io/traefik/providers/file/), which creates the middleware `authentik@file`.

-Alternatively, if you included all the labels from the **docker-compose** sample for `authentik-proxy` then it is already setup (`traefik.http.middlewares.authentik.forwardauth.*`) and can be used with the middleware `authentik-proxy@docker`.
+Alternatively, if you included all the labels from the **docker-compose** sample for `authentik-proxy`, then it is already setup (`traefik.http.middlewares.authentik.forwardauth.*`) and can be used with the middleware `authentik-proxy@docker`.

 ### Service Discovery